NCI Dictionary of Cancer Terms

 - listen (goh-NA-doh-TROH-pin-reh-LEE-sing HOR-mone A-guh-nist)

 A substance that keeps the testicles and ovaries from making sex hormones by blocking other hormones that are needed to make them.
 In men, gonadotropin-releasing hormone agonists cause the testicles to stop making testosterone.
 In women, they cause the ovaries to stop making estrogen and progesterone.
 Some gonadotropin-releasing hormone agonists are used to treat prostate cancer.
-Also called GnRH agonist, LH-RH agonist, and luteinizing hormone-releasing hormone agonist.
+Also called GnRH agonist, GnRHa, LH-RH agonist, and luteinizing hormone-releasing hormone agonist.